vishvAsa/kalpAntaram/kANe/v5p1/1_Vratas_and_Utsavas/13_List_of_Vratas_and_Utsavas.md

 as in Māsopavāsaprata, Sarkarā-saptami.
 Vide 8m 417-418. śarkarāsaptami-on Cai. śu.
 7th tithi morning bath with water

-mixed with white sesame; draw on an altar a lotus and pericarp with saffron and offer on it dhūpa and flowers with words' namah Savitre'; place a jar containing a gold piece covered with a plate containing sugar and offer worship with Paurāṇika mantra; drink pañcagavya and lie on the ground near the jar and recite inaudibly Saura hymn (R̥g.
+mixed with white sesame; draw on an altar a lotus and pericarp with saffron and offer on it dhūpa and flowers with words' namaḥ Savitre'; place a jar containing a gold piece covered with a plate containing sugar and offer worship with Paurāṇika mantra; drink pañcagavya and lie on the ground near the jar and recite inaudibly Saura hymn (R̥g.
 I. 50 ); on 8th donate all the above materials and feed

 List of vratas